How do I update my billing address?

 - Professional pharmacy services, including dispensing, clinical monitoring by experienced clinicians, development and implementation of pharmaceutical care plans, care coordination, all necessary supplies and equipment

-- Administrative services, including verification of insurance eligibility and extent of coverage, obtaining prior authorizations, performing billing functions, internal and external auditing and other regulatory compliance activities, maintaining inventories of drugs, equipment, administration supplies and office supplies, maintaining physical plant and offices, maintaining computer clinical and administrative information systems, quality assessment and improvement activities
+- Administrative services, including verification of insurance eligibility and extent of coverage, obtaining prior authorizations, performing billing functions, internal and external auditing and other regulatory compliance activities, maintaining inventories of medications, equipment, administration supplies and office supplies, maintaining physical plant and offices, maintaining computer clinical and administrative information systems, quality assessment and improvement activities

 - Other support costs, including wages and salaries, property taxes, inventory carrying costs, costs of insurance coverage per state regulations, costs of maintaining accreditation, new product research and development, other applicable overhead and operational expenses.